 Flushing can be really uncomfortable and often catches you off guard which, if you experience this symptom, you can probably testify that it can be quite embarrassing.
 Because of the often-unpredictable nature of rosacea flushing, it can be difficult to treat because it might not be during an appropriate or practical time where you can nip off and apply your skincare product to help calm it down.

 As you can see, there are a number of clinic-based treatments that are able to help you manage the symptoms of rosacea.
 These treatments can be, and often are, used in combination with one another; especially if you have more than one symptom of rosacea that you would like to help improve.
-If you have questions about these treatments or would like advice specific for you and your rosacea symptoms, please contact our team, we’d love to help.
+If you have questions about these treatments or would like advice specific for you and your symptoms of rosacea, please contact our team, we’d love to help.

 1 Bewley A, Fowler J, Schöfer H, Kerrouche N, Rives V. (2016) Erythema of rosacea impairs health-related quality of life: Results of a meta-analysis.
 Dermatology and Therapy.
 6(2):237–47.